-For a person without a background in stats, it can be difficult to understand the difference between fundamental statistical tests (not to mention when to use them).
-Here are the differences between the most common tests, how to use null value hypotheses in these tests and the conditions under which you should use each particular test.
+For a person without a background in statistics, it can be difficult to understand the difference between fundamental statistical tests —not to mention when to use them.
+Below we cover the differences between the most common tests, how to use null value hypotheses in these tests and the conditions under which you should use each particular test.

 Before we learn about the tests, let’s dive into some key terms.